michi-sxc/GRAFT/README.md

   - Mismatch Frequencies
   - Alignment Statistics

 - **Interactive Plots**: Click and drag on the histograms to select specific ranges or data points.
-The selections will update the other visualizations accordingly.
+The selections will update the other visualizations accordingly (not working with read length distribution).

 ### File Conversion